 Beginning with the end is knowing both your destination and how you will get there.

 Imagine you are at a funeral, sitting amongst all your friends and family.
 And, when you peek into the casket, you see yourself.
-Yes, you’re an ethereal gost with some unfinished psychic business.
+Yes, you’re an ethereal ghost with some unfinished psychic business.
 Now, reflecting on your life, what would you hope that your family, friends, and coworkers will say about you?
-What kind of person where you to them?
+What kind of person were you to them?

 Write down your initial thoughts.
 These impressions are likely central to who you are and who you want to be.
 These impressions will be useful to visualize your future best self and build a plan (Personal Mission Statement) to get there.